RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 4.34%

-MFIN’s annualized net charge-off rate for the Recreation loan portfolio at 1Q23.
+MFIN’s annualized net charge-off rate for the Recreation loan portfolio at 1Q24.
+Recreation loans were 63% of Total Loans.

 This equates to $58 million in annualized net charge-offs, which is equal to MFIN’s entire net profit at FYE23.